wrapperband/OpenTrafficSurvey/README.md

 1. At the traffic levels on the road, traffic was often bunched <  less than the re-trigger time for the system.
 2. Vehicles often passed in opposite directions at that point in the road ( between parked cars) only triggering one event.

+**Estimating the level of pollution**

+http://www.howpollutedismyroad.org.uk/  shows some interesting statistics for pollution in London :

+  Are there more than 10,000 vehicles a day?

+  Scientific research suggests that living near roads travelled by more than 10,000 vehicles per day could be responsible for some 15-30% of all new cases of asthma in children, and a similar proportion of COPD (chronic obstructive pulmonary disease) and CHD (coronary heart disease) cases in adults 65 years of age and older.

+  If you click on a section of road you'll see lots of detailed information on the pollutants, plus the number of vehicle movements per day.

+For the test site there were 310 vehicles per hour for 12 hours, that is 3,700 vehicles a day.
+It is therefore clear adjacency of the road and the steep sided valley means the residence are already being exposed to dangerous levels of pollution...

 **Open Source Systems : Philosophy**

 The "Open Traffic Survey" is conceived as part of Open Condition Monitoring Tools, which is also conceived as open source tools to enable to enable the public to run easily audit-able "Open Governance Systems" or "Government monitoring systems".